What Size Generator for Welding?

 - Invert DC current into a lower and very stable AC supply current

-Starting with high energy, AC current allows the inverter more control over the final output.
+Starting with high energy, the AC current allows the inverter more control over the final output.
 The result is a stable sine wave with low THD (under 5%) that is perfect for both inverter and conventional welders, along with other sensitive electronics.

 - Know your welders wattage requirement for full operation.
 From the data plate, multiply I1max (max amps) x U₁ (volts) = maximum watts.